CollaborativeRoboticsLab/fp_perception/docs/test_the_system.md

 ## Sentiment service (device audio)

-Default service name is typically `perception/sentiment_analysis`.
+Default service name is `perception/sentiment_analysis`.

 If `use_device_audio: true`, the server will: